-Modified lending exposures 2020 € million 2019 € million Mounted lending exposures c million e millon Loans modified during the year with loss allowance measured at an amount equal to lifetime ECL Gross carrying amount at 31 December (1) 1,076 1,637 Modification loss 31 65 Loans modified since initial recognition at a time when loss allowance was based on lifetime ECL Gross carrying amount at 31 December for which loss allowance has changed to 12-month ECL measurement 778 1,101
+2021 2020 Modified lending exposures € million € million Loans modified during the year with loss allowance measured at an amount equal to lifetime ECL Gross carrying amount at 31 December (1) 745 1,076 Modification gain / (loss) 18 (31) Loans modified since initial recognition at a time when loss allowance was based on lifetime ECL Gross carrying amount at 31 December for which loss allowance has changed to 12-month ECL measurement 614 778

-&lt;sup>(1) Gross carrying amount at 31 December includes all loans modifications due to forbearance during the year.
+(1) Gross carrying amount at 31 December includes all loans modifications due to forbearance during the year.

-In the year ended 31 December 2020, the gross carrying amount of loans previously modified for which the loan allowance has reverted to being measured at an amount equal to lifetime ECL amounted to € 671 million (2019: € 216 million).
+In the year ended 31 December 2021, the gross carrying amount of loans previously modified for which the loan allowance has reverted to being measured at an amount equal to lifetime ECL amounted to € 504 million (2020: € 671 million).